 Car finance for 21 year olds and over

 Once you hit 21, you’re far more likely to get car finance.
-At this age, you can apply for various types of finance, including a traditional Hire Purchase (HP) deal, where you pay the car over a certain amount of time.
-You can also apply for a Personal Contract Purchase (PCP). where you pay a smaller fee monthly but hand the car back at the end.
+You can apply for various types of finance at this age, including a traditional Hire Purchase (HP) deal, where you pay the car over a certain amount of time.
+You can also apply for a Personal Contract Purchase (PCP), where you pay a smaller fee monthly but hand the car back at the end.

 At 21, you’re more likely to be offered finance even with a poor credit rating.
 However, you will pay a fortune in interest, and it’s often not worth it -you should still focus on building a solid credit history to be offered the best rates.